-For corals, this comes in the form of a dip.
-You mix a small amount of the coral dip with tank water, and place your stony corals inside for a few minutes (read the instructions).
-Then you use a turkey baster or syringe to provide aeration and blast the coral to help dislodge any unwanted hitchhiking pests.
-Then you give the coral an inspection, remove any visible pests, rinse the coral off, and add it to your tank.
+When it comes to corals, using a coral dip can be a game-changer.
+Mix a small amount of the dip with tank water, and immerse your stony corals for a few minutes (follow the instructions carefully).
+Aeration and gentle agitation with a turkey baster or syringe will help dislodge any unwanted hitchhiking pests.
+After inspection and removal of visible pests, rinse the coral and safely add it to your tank.

 5. Brightwell Aquatics KoralMD Coral Dip

 Brightwell is a reputable brand with a wide range of products catering to both fresh and saltwater hobbyists, and their quality is truly impressive.
 Among their offerings is KoralMD, available in different strengths, with this one being the professional-grade concentrated version.
 When using it, make sure to carefully read and follow the instructions for best results!

 KoralMD is a versatile solution suitable for both stony and soft corals, as well as sea anemones.
 It can also be used for wiping down an old tank or cleaning live rock, making it a multi-purpose product.